tuskbuddy/site/exampleSite/content/spanish-chicken-rice-skillet.md

 #### Anything to know before making it?

 I'm not normally keen on green olives, but I really enjoy what they bring in this dish.
 If you can eat olives on pizza, you may want to consider throwing a few into the pot at the end.
 If you don't like them, there's no shame in that: a half cup of diced green peppers offers similar greenery and texture if you're not a fan.
-If you like them so much you can eat a full jar in one sitting, then I'm confident your stomach of steel will handle this recipe just fine.
+If you like them so much you can eat a full jar in one sitting, then I'm confident your stomach of steel will handle this recipe quite well.